larsks/n1lks.oddbit.com/public_service/baystate_marathon/volunteer-faq.md

 them to him at the Family Info table when you are clearing from your participation.
 Most of you at the Tsongas Circle area will be winding down between 2 and 3 PM.
 Remember you need to be parked and in the vicinity by 6:30 AM because roads will be shut down by 7 AM.
-Park in Lot B or C. See the attached.
+Park in Lot B or C.

 - **Water stop and course volunteers** - If you need vests and orange placards, please stop at the foot of the Rourke Bridge in the Bowlero parking lot ([647